- 1 About Shirin Abedinirad

 More recently, Shirin Abedinirad has been focused on connecting her art to the natural world.
-Eastern relics, history, and beliefs also play a major role in her art, creating videos, performances, and installations.
+Eastern relics, history, and beliefs also play a significant role in her art, creating videos, performances, and installations.

 Shirin has stated that she will not use her country of Iran or religion to gain her fame.
 An example of this is that she will not use the hijab in her work.
-While it may help her to receive more attention, it would only do so because the hijab is a famous and controversial part of her home country.
+While it may help her receive more attention, it would only do so because the hijab is a famous and controversial part of her home country.

 Shirin uses the art and her influence in the country to help younger artists grow.
 Artists and other creatives in Iran have been hit hard by sanctions and tariffs placed on the country.
 It can be hard to get canvas paper and other art supplies that the creatives need.
 More importantly, it is hard for Iranian citizens to travel to some parts of the world.

 Works from Shirin have been exhibited around the world.
 Mirrored Zuggurat was featured in Australia at the Underbelly Arts Festival on Cockatoo Island.
 Pieces have also been featured at the Land Art International Biennale, the Aggregate Space Gallery, FILE ANIMA+, and Sotheby Hong Kong.
 These are just a couple of examples of places she has been featured.

-In Evocation, I tackle one of the formidable problems with desert-dwelling: the lack of water.
-Exhibited in Iran Central Desert in 2013, this land art installation utilizes the reflective power of mirrors to bring quenching blue pools of “water” to the sand.
+In this installation, Shirin tackled one of the most challenging problems with desert-dwelling – the lack of water.
+Showcased in Iran’s Central Desert in 2013, Evocation used the reflective power of mirrors to bring quenching blue pools of ‘water’ to the sand.